The Minnesota Department of Health also announced Tuesday that 15 more Minnesotans with COVID-19 have died.

-The Minnesota Department of Health announced Monday that three more Minnesotans had died of COVID-19, bringing the total to 1,660 since the pandemic began.
+The Minnesota Department of Health also announced Friday that 18 more Minnesotans with COVID-19 had died, bringing the total since the start of the pandemic to 2,437.

-Four more Minnesotans have died of COVID-19, the Minnesota Department of Health said Tuesday, for a total of 1,620.
+Nineteen more Minnesotans have died of COVID-19, the Minnesota Department of Health said Wednesday.